Markkerss/KanbanServer/api-docs.md

-# E-commerce CMS and Customer Server
+# Kanban App
-This E-commerce CMS App is an application for an admin to control the contents of an e-commerce store.
+This Kanban App is an application to control one's progress in certain tasks.
-This E-Commerce Customer App is an application where customers can buy products from previously stated e-commerce store and put said products into a designated cart.
 These apps have :
 * RESTful endpoints for authentication, authorization and getting APIs
 * JSON formatted response